-Appropriate laboratory testing (chemistry profile, complete blood count, and urinalysis) and initial imaging such as ultrasound

-- For location or evaluation of undescended testes in adults and in children, including determination of location of testes, if ordered by a specialist (Kolon, 2014)

-- For evaluation and characterization of uterine and adnexal masses, (e.g., fibroids, ovaries, tubes, and uterine ligaments) or congenital uterine or renal abnormality where ultrasound has been done previously (ACR, 2018).

-- For evaluation of abnormal uterine bleeding when ultrasound findings are indeterminate (ACR 2020)

-- o Age ≤ 50 Vascular stalk or focal doppler signal on US

-- Age > 50 Thickened endometrium, vascular stalk or focal doppler signal on US

-- For evaluation of abnormal uterine bleeding when ultrasound findings are indeterminate (ACR, 2020)

-- Age ≤ 50 Vascular stalk or focal doppler signal on US

-- Age > 50 Thickened endometrium, vascular stalk or focal doppler signal on US

-- •-

-- For evaluation of uterus prior to and after embolization (MRA preferred) (Deshmukh, 2012).

-- For evaluation of endometriosis when preliminary imaging has been completed or to follow up known endometriosis (ACR, 2012; Siegelman, 2012)

-- For further evaluation of suspected adenomyosis when ultrasound is inconclusive (Cunningham, 2018), such as the following:

-- o Uterine abnormality on US

-- Anechoic spaces/cysts in myometrium

-- Heterogeneous echotexture

-- Obscured endometrial/myometrial border

-- Sub-endometrial echogenic linear striations

-- Thickening of the transition zone

-- Uterine enlargement

-- Uterine wall thickening

-- For further evaluation of suspected adenomyosis when ultrasound is inconclusive

-- (Cunningham, 2018)such as the following:

-- Uterine abnormality on US

-- Anechoic spaces/cysts in myometrium

-- Heterogenous echotexture

-- Obscured endometrial/myometrial border

-- Sub-endometrial echogenic liniearlinear striations

-- Thickening of the transition zone

-- Uterine enlargement

-- 6- Pelvis MRI
+- Pelvic pain not explained by previous imaging/preprocedure37 (ACR, 2018) - Appropriate laboratory testing (chemistry profile, complete blood count, and urinalysis) and initial imaging, such as ultrasound - For B symptoms of fevers more than 101 F, drenching night sweats, or unexplained weight loss of more than 10% of body weight over 6 months when CT is inconclusive or cannot be completed (can approve abdomen MRI, too, when appropriate) - For location or evaluation of undescended testes in adults and in children, including determination of location of testes, if ordered by a specialist38 (Kolon, 2014) - For evaluation and characterization of uterine and adnexal masses, (e.g., fibroids, ovaries, tubes, and uterine ligaments) or congenital uterine or renal abnormality where ultrasound has been done previously37 (ACR, 2018). - For evaluation of abnormal uterine bleeding when ultrasound findings are indeterminate39 (ACR 2020) - Age ≤ 50 Vascular stalk or focal doppler signal on US - o Age > 50 Thickened endometrium, vascular stalk or focal doppler signal on US - For evaluation of uterus prior to and after embolization (MRA preferred)40-(Deshmukh, 2012). - For evaluation of endometriosis when preliminary imaging has been completed or to follow up known endometriosis^{41, 42} (ACR, 2012; Siegelman, 2012) - For further evaluation of suspected adenomyosis when ultrasound is inconclusive (Cunningham, 2018), 43 such as the following: - Uterine abnormality on US - Anechoic spaces/cysts in myometrium - Heterogeneous echotexture - Obscured endometrial/myometrial border - Sub-endometrial echogenic linear striations - Thickening of the transition zone - Uterine enlargement